We have started a Patreon page with the hopes that

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 John Huston's 1952 Moulin Rouge looks quite appealing on Blu-ray from Vértice Cine out of Spain.
-The image quality shows a healthy layer of grain and Technicolor colors are bright - frequently bordering on vibrant.
-There are some color flecks, speckles and light scratches but mostly frame-specific and don't hind the presentation much.
-It is neither glossy nor pristinely sharp (although close-ups can look fairly crisp) but shows some depth and I would guess the 1.33:1 aspect ratio 1080P transfer is a decent replication of the theatrical appearance some 60+-years hence.
-This Blu-ray surprised me with the colors and detail.
-I don't have any strong complaints.
+The image quality shows some inconsistencies but Technicolor hues can be bright - frequently bordering on vibrant.
+There are some color flecks, speckles and light scratches but mostly frame-specific and don't hinder the presentation much.
+It is neither glossy nor pristinely sharp but shows some depth and I would guess the 1.33:1 aspect ratio 1080P transfer is a decent replication of the theatrical appearance some 60+-years hence although I don't know and may compare another 1080P version one day if it gets released.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION